 This past year, the Pandemic has hugely impacted commercial real estate.
 The shift to Work-from-home has led to many businesses rethinking their office space requirements.
 Most companies have decided to get less office space or move to cheaper locations, while others are considering alternatives to the traditional office space altogether.

-One trend that is likely to continue in the coming years is the rise of the coworking space.
+One trend likely to continue in the coming years is the rise of coworking space.
 These shared office spaces offer a flexible and cost-effective alternative to traditional office leases.
 They also provide a community feel that can benefit small businesses and startups.

 What are the challenges for the commercial real estate business in 2022?

 The commercial real estate industry is facing several challenges in the coming years.
 One of the biggest is the rise of the sharing economy.
 This greatly impacts the hospitality sector, with businesses like Airbnb offering alternatives to traditional hotel stays.
 This will likely lead to more people working from home in the future, which could reduce the demand for office space.

 Another issue that the industry is grappling with is the changing workforce.
 The rise of the gig economy and the growth of the millennial generation is leading to a more flexible workforce.
 This is having an impact on office demand and the way that businesses are using their office space, with many companies now opting for coworking spaces and serviced offices.